+The matrix system above is an $SU(2)$ structure.
+Since the underlying space is K\"ahler (excluding the singular value $s=1$), the associated four-dimensional Riemann manifold is Ricci-flat and may be regarded as a Calabi--Yau manifold \cite{Kobayashi1996}.
+The Riemann curvature tensor exhibits self-duality, consistent with the two-dimensional Ising model structure discussed earlier \cite{Tasaki2015}.
+The $\phi$-space is therefore an instanton in the asymptotically locally flat limit.

-where $x$ is the genetic information, $\tau$ is time, $g^{I\overline{J}}$ is a metric tensor, and $\Re(\phi^{-1}W_z)$ and $\Im(\phi^{-1}W_z)$ are the Hamiltonian and the potential of the system, respectively.
-Assuming the unified neutral theory, $\Phi$ itself is a quantum critical point.
-This is because within the population system, it is assumed to be in equilibrium with the highest adaptation in the ordered state, and the lowest value of the critical temperature is $T_{qc} = 0$.
-Thus, each individual in the population has an equal role.
-With a vacuum weight $v_{ij} = v_i - v_j$, where $v_i = \phi\overline{W_z}_i$, the worldline is parallel to $v_{ij}$.
-The vacuum configurations $\Phi_i$ and $\Phi_j$ exhibit a boundary for each critical point/state.
-When $e^{i\theta}\frac{W_{ji}}{|W_{ji}|} = \phi$, $\Phi_i$ is a boosted soliton of the stationary soliton $\Phi_j$, and these define the edges of the webs \cite{Gaiotto2016}.\\
+Introduce a superpotential $W_z$ by setting $\overline{W_z}$ with This construction is analogous to the $\phi$-instanton equation of \cite{Gaiotto2016}: where $x$ denotes genetic information, $\tau$ denotes time, $g^{I\overline{J}}$ is the metric tensor, and $\Re(\phi^{-1}W_z)$ and $\Im(\phi^{-1}W_z)$ play the roles of Hamiltonian and potential, respectively.
+Under a unified neutral theory the field $\Phi$ itself sits at a quantum critical point: the population system in the ordered state is in equilibrium at maximal adaptation, and the minimal critical temperature is $T_{qc}=0$, so that each individual has an equal role.